• Who We Are

 Meet the Interns

-Faith is a Montclair State University graduate with a degree in Biology and a minor in Sustainability Science.
+Faith Bulger is a Montclair State University graduate with a degree in Biology and a minor in Sustainability Science.
 Her research experience spans marine biology, microbiology, and undergraduate symposium presentations.
 This fall, she’ll begin her master’s degree in Ecology and Evolutionary Biology at Montclair State.

 She previously worked as a Conservation Educator at Sedge Island with the New Jersey Fish and Wildlife, where she discovered how much she enjoys helping people connect with nature.
 She’s looking forward to bringing that same enthusiasm to Lake Hopatcong.

-Originally from Rio de Janeiro, Millena has called the Lake Hopatcong area home since 2022.
+Originally from Rio de Janeiro, Millena Galatioto has called the Lake Hopatcong area home since 2022.
 She’s now a senior Biology major at East Stroudsburg University with a wide range of research experience—from geophysics at Rutgers University to fieldwork in Yellowstone and Grand Teton National Parks, as well as post‑wildfire forest restoration research in Arizona.

 Her current independent research focuses on how soil microplastics affect plant–fungi relationships.
 She’s excited to combine her scientific interests with her love for the lake community this summer.